DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 Languages bursary: £25,000

-To be eligible for a bursary, you’ll need a place on a course with an accredited teacher training provider training to teach languages or physics, and one of the following:
+To be eligible, you’ll need a place on a course with an accredited teacher training provider training to teach languages or physics.

+You'll also need at least one of the following:

 • a bachelor’s degree class 2:2 (honours) or higher